successar/FRESH/README.md

 - HUMAN_PROB in [0, 1] -- amount of human supervision to use for rationales

-## Method to Run individual models once
+## Method to run individual models

 ### Training Fresh Model (supp and pred) using thresholded rationales only.